 - Go to the Postal Code/City field.

 - Select the address you want to add.

 - Save your entries.

-For blindsided people to see: The picture shows a screenshot of the SAP system in BP transaction.
+For visually impaired readers: The picture shows a screenshot of the SAP system in BP transaction.

 Done that, you can run a test run to check if the city codes are correctly reported in the output XML file.